 Warrant Evaluated?
-No

-Criteria Fulfilled?
-1 Signal spacing > 1000 ft On a one-way road or a road that has traffic predominantly in one direction, the adjacent signals are so far apart 2 that they do not provide the necessary degree of vehicle platooning.
-On a two-way road, adjacent signals do not provide the necessary degree of platooning and the proposed and the 3 adjacent signals will collectively provide a progressive operation.
+No Warrant Satisfied?
+N/A Manually Set To: Crite eria Fulfilled?
+1 Signal spacing > 1000 ft 2 On a one-way road or a road that has traffic predominantly in one direction, the adjacent signals are so far apart that they do not provide the necessary degree of vehicle platooning.
+3 On a two-way road, adjacent signals do not provide adjacent signals will collectively provide a progress e the necessary degree of platooning an ive operation. d the proposed and the